Matchings in hypercubes extend to long cycles: Proof of Theorem

 \textit{Case~bi:} $|I|=0$.

-\fbox{4} We argued before that $N^i_0$ contains no (covered near) half-layers of~$Q^i_0$.
+\fbox{4}+\fbox{5} We argued before (Claims~4a and 4b) that $N^i_0$ contains no (covered near) half-layers of~$Q^i_0$.
 We apply Lemma~\ref{lem:avoid-layer} to obtain a perfect matching~$P_0$ on~$K(B_0)$ so that~$N^i_0\cup P_0$ contains no half-layers of~$Q^i_0$.
 It follows that Theorem~\ref{thm:forbidden} applies inductively to~$K(Q^i_0)$ to obtain a cycle~$C_0$ that extends~$N^i_0\cup P_0$ and avoids~$z$.
 The definition of~$I$ ensures that Theorem~\ref{thm:forbidden} applies inductively to~$K(Q^i_1)$ (regardless of~$C_0$) to obtain a cycle~$C_1$ that extends~$N^i_1\cup P_1$ and avoids~$u^i$.

 \textit{Case~bii:} $|I|=1$.

 We distinguish the subcases~$|N^i_-|\ge 6$ and~$|N^i_-|=4$.

 \textit{Case~bii':} $|N^i_-|\ge 6$.